Haydeni0/pi-humidity/README.md

 ---

 ## To-do
+- Make it all docker integrated so it's really easy and reliable to set up (once I have access to a more powerful pi4)
+  - Web app inside docker mapped to port 80
+  - set up a mysql or postgreSQL server inside the container
+  - How to get it to display onto the attached monitor?
+    - Maybe just from a browser on the pi

 ### Ideas
 - Make a detector that detects when the top door is open (high variance in humidity data)